tsdb — The DOTSV Database Runner

 9. Escaping

-The action file uses the same escaping rules as DOTSV:
+The action file uses the same escaping rules as DOTSV.
+Five bytes require escaping inside keys or values:

 Byte Escaped Form Reason